cloudedgedevops/AKS-Workshop/README.md

 Cluster Autoscaler automatically adjusts the size of the Kubernetes cluster when there are insufficient resources.
 [GitHub Repository](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)

-**Installing Azure CLI**

-To install the Azure CLI, follow the instructions provided in the [official documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 **Configuring Cluster Autoscaler with Azure CLI**

 You can configure the Cluster Autoscaler using the Azure CLI.
 This method allows you to set various parameters and flags to customize the scaling behavior.